The Startup Term Sheet Handbook: From Valuation to Negotiation

 [Name of Company (the "Company")]

-This Term Sheet summarizes the principal terms of a potential investment and does not constitute a legal offer.
+This Term Sheet outlines some major aspects that could lead to investment but it should not be taken as a legally binding or definitive agreement yet.
 Any investment will only be made following the negotiation and execution of definitive agreements.

 1. Transaction: Sale and purchase of [Number of Shares] shares of [Type of Shares, e.g., Preferred Stock] of the Company.